 The ninth edition of the European short course on “Time-resolved Microscopy and Correlation Spectroscopy” was attended by 43 participants from academia and industry.
 The fully booked course consisted of six morning lectures given by renowned specialists, followed by hands-on sessions provided by Leica, Nikon, Olympus, and PicoQuant.
 Those sessions covered a wide range of topics including FLIM, FLIM-FRET, FCS, FLCS, as well as single molecule and STED super-resolution microscopy.

-The course provided an in-depth introduction to the principles of time-resolved fluorescence microscopy and its applications to the life sSciences.
-Attendees were typically professionals who are using or intend to use fluorescence microscopy in their research.
-Most attendees have some knowledge of fluorescence, typically in a specialized area.
-However, other individuals, from totally different research areas and industry, got the opportunity to enter this exciting field in a very effective way and benefited especially from the hands-on training sessions.
+The course provided an in-depth introduction to the principles underlying time-resolved fluorescence microscopy as well as its applications to the life sciences.
+Attendees were typically professionals who are using or intend to use fluorescence microscopy or correlation spectroscopy in their research.
+Attendees from various research or industry areas with different levels of expertise got an exciting opportunity to learn from experts and exchange ideas in a very effective way.

 The following companies provided hands-on experiments during the course: